 Save that sawdust "manufactured" in your home workshop, soak a handful in water and spread it across the charcoal in your outdoor grill just before you throw on those slices of steak.
-The smoke from the particles of wood (any kind) will add a notable flavor to the meat.

 This is a grilling tip.
 I've heard that people will grill in the spring, and everyone gets ill.
 This tip should stop that.